luntropy/traveling-salesman-problem/README.md

 ## Rules
 - The cities are represented as points.
-- The points are randomly generated in the euclidean space.
+- The points are randomly generated in the Euclidean space.
 - No return to the initial city.

 ## About the program